alefore/weblog/ten-years-of-edge.md

 This means that it is impossible to hold a `SortedLineSequence` where the contents aren't sorted.

-Once we've done that,
-we simply upgrade our autocomplete and similar modules to require a `SortedLineSequence` input where they previously received a `LineSequence`.
+We simply upgrade our autocomplete and similar functions to require a `SortedLineSequence` input where they previously received a `LineSequence`.

-We've **made it impossible for customers of these modules to accidentally pass unsorted contents**.
+This **makes it impossible for customers of these functions to accidentally pass unsorted contents**.
 Customers can just create the `SortedLineSequence` right after reading (or generating) contents.